fossfreedom/coverart-browser/README.md

 Prerequisite is to use a distribution supporting GTK 3.10 or later - for example, Ubuntu 14.04, Arch or Fedora 20

-for debian & debian-based distros such as Ubuntu & Mint:
+for Debian & Debian-based distros such as Ubuntu & Mint:

     sudo apt-get install git gettext python3-mako python3-lxml python3-gi-cairo python3-cairo gstreamer1.0-plugins-ugly gstreamer1.0-plugins-good gstreamer1.0-plugins-bad rhythmbox-plugins

-for fedora and similar:
+for Fedora and similar:

     sudo yum install git gettext python3-mako python3-lxml python3-cairo